PAE-HP-TARDOR-2025/firmware_updater/README.md

 ## Reusing the components

+- **Library folder (`librarywithfunctions/`)** – a self-contained snapshot of the core OTA helpers without the rest of the demo scaffolding.
+See its own `README.md` for integration details.
+- **Slave template (`librarywithfunctions/slave/slave_main.c`)** – full ESP-IDF CANopen slave main with firmware update server integration and running CRC reporting.
+Use this as a starting point for new slave firmware.
 - **Slave reference (`main_firmware_update.c`)** – drop this file into any CANopenNode project to get the same metadata state machine and CRC validation.
-Replace the ESP-specific storage hooks with your platform’s flash drivers.
+Replace the ESP-specific storage hooks with your platform's flash drivers.
 - **Master reference (`master_firmware_uploader.c`)** – compile it on a desktop to test new binaries without hardware.
 The ESP-IDF master app embeds the same logic but replaces the transport stubs with real `CO_SDOclient` calls.
-- **Build helper (`build_slave_bins.py`)** – reproducibly generates multiple slave binaries by greeting name, target, optimization level, etc. Use it to keep artifacts in `demo/artifacts/` up to date for regression tests.
+- **Build helper (`build_slave_bins.py`)** – reproducibly generates multiple slave binaries by greeting name, target, optimization level, etc. Use it to keep artifacts up to date for regression tests.
+- **Running CRC API (`fw_server_get_running_crc()`)** – allows the slave to expose its running firmware CRC via CANopen object 0x1F5B, enabling the master to skip OTA if firmware already matches.

 ## Troubleshooting cheatsheet